VanBur/VanBur_RESTApi/README.md

     no such protection system in database
 ```
 5) DeleteContent (DELETE method) - endpoint to delete content with selected ID (int).
+Logic:
+- check "id" in URL.
+If not valid - get error;
+- go to DB and delete current content data.
+If it failed - get error;
+- return HTTP 200.
 Usage:
 ```
   host_address:port/content/<id>